24hr video installation with sound. 5m x 3m.

 - - -

-Remnant presents a continuous real-time, synchronised, twenty-four hour image of the empty and unmade bed where the artist’s father died.
+Remnant presents a continuous real-time, synchronised, twenty-four hour image of the empty and unmade bed where the artist’s father died in late 2014.
 His body lay for three days before being discovered.
-The video, together with a twenty-four hour unedited field recording of the remote and rural location, was captured in the days subsequent.
+The video, together with a twenty-four hour unedited field recording of the remote and rural location, was captured in the days immediately prior.
+Nothing changes in the film except the light and the sound of the ambivalent natural surrounds.

 The work considers place, the passing of time, personal history, and the experience of loss through death.
 It engages duration and exclusion as means to investigate the liminality of this shifting space.
 The video stream captures the changing of light that occurs in the room through the course of the three days whilst the body cooled and quieted, connecting the viewer to the space through the experience of real time.
 The sound component documents the continuing and unaltered sounds of the surrounding lands.
 Thus the work is the artist’s attempt to inhabit a space and time, forever made impossible.